koronkowy/koronkowy/README.md

 Current Employment / Main Projects
 ==================================

--   [GreyNoise, Intelligence](https://www.greynoise.io/): I am one of the friendly Sales Engineers enabling sales to happen from a engineering perspective including in-depth demos, proof of value (POV) engagements, and creating content that documents and reflects on all the integrations and great things you can do with GreyNoise.
-I’m also a frequent contributor to marketing content, educational content, product documentation, and participate in/around our conference and event coordination.
-We can chat whenever [here](https://www.greynoise.io/contact-greynoise-sales), but the GreyNoise Slack and community events are fantastic ways to get introduced, or going to <http://viz.greynoise.io/> to directly take a look.

 -   [LaBac Collective](https://labac.dev/) / [hatemail.io](https://hatemail.substack.com/): Editorial staff and key organizer.
 Working in an international collective to develop and support projects that advance values of online consent, privacy, equity and liberty.
 Performing security assessments for at-risk and targeted people (https://cyberabuse.nyc/), creating, curating and supporting community works that progress personal security confidence, and monitoring pervasive threats online and investigating harassment campaigns.
 Supporting a diverse community in finding and vetting job opportunities, working with candidates to bolster their resumes and CVs, managing relationships with hiring employers to introduce talent, and developing a embedded job hunting platform.
 Writing, research, and editing support for unique editorials and news on threat intel, cybersecurity, hacking, privacy, tech ethics, tech-based harassment, politics & other relevant topics for hatemail.io.

 -   [HushCon](https://hushcon.com/): I started attending HushCon in 2019 at HushCon West in Seattle, WA.
 I’ve been back to HushCon West every year since.
 And now I am helping organize the conference as a sponsorship coordinator!
 HushCon is a premier security conference with hush rules on all talks that happen.
 I also attended HushCon East located in NYC in 2022 and plan to attend again this year.
 Please [reach out](https://hushcon.com/sponsors.php) if you’d like to talk about sponsorship.

 -   [stickerlife.org](https://stickerlife.org/): This is a small archive project that I took on a few years back to digitize and make archived in quality format any and all stickers that are part of the information security world.
 These are either mailed in or ethically harvested.
 I also design and make stickers & send them out (sometimes for charity, even)!
 I have the capacity to do small press runs of stickers, and want to do more.

--   [hackroost](http://hackroost.net/): ([gh repo](https://github.com/koronkowy/hackroost)) Tiny link list project that was a continuation of an old pinned tweet I had where I collected a list of places cybersecurity talks are uploaded on YouTube.
+-   [hackroost](koronkowy.github.io/hackroost/): ([gh repo](https://github.com/koronkowy/hackroost)) Tiny link list project that was a continuation of an old pinned tweet I had where I collected a list of places cybersecurity talks are uploaded on YouTube.

 Publications / Public Work
 ==========================

+-   [GreyNoise, Intelligence](https://www.greynoise.io/) - November 2, 2023: [Unveiling the Deceptive World: Honeypots vs Honeytokens](https://www.greynoise.io/blog/unveiling-the-deceptive-world-honeypots-vs-honeytokens).
+Writing by me.
+Editing support from Nick Roy.

 -   [GreyNoise, Intelligence](https://www.greynoise.io/) - June 13, 2023: [Splunk and GreyNoise Integration: Discovering Hidden Insights through Feeds and Dashboards](https://www.greynoise.io/blog/splunk-and-greynoise-integration-discovering-hidden-insights-through-feeds-and-dashboards).
 Editing support for Nick Roy.